 To ensure that required libgnutls library is missing, you can run foobar2000 from terminal, i.e. do something like

 And check output in terminal window.
 One of top lines there will say something like

 Installation of required libgnutls library package should resolve the problem.
 Package name differs across Linux distributions and Wine versions so no exact name here.

 As other solution, alternative SSL backend can be configured (read libcurl topic for details).
 But this may solve the problem only partially because it fixes issue for component, not for foobar2000 in general.
 E.g.

 Windows XP support

 Minimum supported Windows version is XP SP2.
 Non-SSE-capable CPUs are also supported.

 Note, as of February 2017 it looks like Youtube switched to more secured HTTPS version that is not supported by Windows XP native SSL backend.
 If you are getting an error containing

-SSL connect error (35), configure alternative SSL backend.
+SSL connect error (35), configure libcurl to have alternative SSL backend.

 Note for XP SP2 users (not relevant for SP3).
 Latest LAV Video filter does not work under SP2.
 So to make video playback work, download LAV Filters 0.59.1 and select LAVVideo.ax from it in component preferences